eclipse-ee4j/cargotracker/README.md

 ```

 ## Known Issues
-There are no known issues while running on GlassFish 4.1.
-For previous versions
+There are no significant known issues at the current time with Payara 4+.
-you might run into the following issues:

-* If you restart the application a few times, you will run into a GlassFish 4
-  bug causing a spurious deployment failure.
+* If you restart the application a few times, you will run into a bug causing a spurious deployment failure.
 While the problem can be annoying, it's harmless.
-  Just re-run the application (make sure to completely shut down GlassFish first).
+  Just re-run the application (make sure to completely shut down Payara first).
-* You will see some spurious JSF warnings on some pages due to a GlassFish
-  4/Mojarra bug.
-The error is harmless and can be ignored.
-* Sometimes when GlassFish is not shutdown correctly, the Derby database that
+* Sometimes when the server is not shut down correctly, the Derby database that
   the application uses get's corrupted, resulting is strange JDBC errors.
 If
   this occurs, you will need to stop the application and clean the database.
 You
   can do this by simply removing \temp\cargo-tracker-database from the file